amanuel-am/credit-risk-classification/README.md

 module 20 challenge

 # overview
-- use dataset of Historical lending activity from peer-to-peer lending services company and build a machine learning model to identify the creditworthiness of borrowers
+- use dataset of Historical lending activity from peer-to-peer lending services company and build a machine learning model to identify the creditworthiness of borrowers.
+- data is split in 75% of the data going into the training set and 25% into the test set.
+- Data trained with logistic regression model.
+- Evaluation done with confusion matrix and model accuracy.

 # result
 - **Class 0 (Healthy Loan)**